 My research interests are centered around the geologic and ecosystem history and human historic land use within the Appalachians.

-Locally, my focus lies with the Southern Appalachian Critical Ecosystem Region (the “Biodiversity-bump”)—I continue to work with the paleolimnology of Mountain Lake, Virginia, and its human land use and also with similar issues relative to the salt ponds at Saltville, Virginia, and their history.
+Locally, my focus lies with the Southern Appalachian Critical Ecosystem Region (the “Biodiversity-bump”)—I continue to work with the paleolimnology of Mountain Lake, Virginia, and its human land use..
 This work has included sediment coring, water chemistry and analysis, and diatom analysis.
 I am interested in biodiversity and sustainability issues, particularly as related to human development, human-impacted riparian and stream systems, planning issues, and wetland restoration.

-In the northern Appalachians (primarily Pennsylvania), my interests have included regional history of technology: of the oil basins, charcoal iron, and various glassmaking industries.
-I have ecosystem research interests with the glacial margin swamps and drainages of northwestern Pennsylvania.
+In the northern Appalachians (primarily Pennsylvania and New York), my interests have included regional history of technology: of the oil basins, charcoal iron, and various glassmaking industries.
+I am Transition Certified, and have specific research interests in Transition, Concentricity, and Resiliance.